-In the most likely worst-case scenario (in my opinion) the Provision Fund would not be able to cover all the bad debts.
-This could mean some loss of capital.
+In the most likely (in my opinion) worst-case scenario, the Provision Fund would not be able to cover all the bad debts.
+This would mean some loss of interest.

-- According to RateSetter, as of April 2018 the default rate experienced to date is 2.22%.
+- According to RateSetter, as of August 2018 the loss rate experienced to date is 2.29%.

-As for the worst worst-case scenario, you can imagine catastrophic situations where you would lose everything.
+As for the worst worst-case scenario, like with any business it is possible to imagine catastrophic situations where you’d lose much more.

 But to my mind these would probably require fraud or massive incompetence within the company, and/or a far deeper recession than anything we saw in 2008 and 2009.
 (Probably both at once – as Warren Buffett says you only see who has been swimming naked when the tide goes out.)